Mobility aids help you walk or move from place to place if you have a disability or an injury. They include:

 You may need a walker or cane if you are at risk of falling.
 If you need to keep your body weight off your foot, ankle or knee, you may need crutches.
 You may need a wheelchair or a scooter if an injury or disease has left you unable to walk.

 Choosing these devices takes time and research.
 You should be fitted for crutches, canes and walkers.
 If they fit, these devices give you support, but if they don't fit, they can be uncomfortable and unsafe.

-- Gardening from a Wheelchair (Christopher and Dana Reeve Paralysis Resource Center)
+- Gardening from a Wheelchair (Christopher and Dana Reeve Foundation Paralysis Resource Center)

 - Rehabilitation Engineering: What is Rehabilitation Engineering?
-(National Institute of Biomedical Imaging and Bioengineering) Available in Spanish
+(National Institute of Biomedical Imaging and Bioengineering) Also in Spanish

 - ClinicalTrials.gov: Self-Help Devices (National Institutes of Health)

-- Eldercare at Home: Mobility Problems (AGS Foundation for Health in Aging)
+- Eldercare at Home: Mobility Problems (AGS Health in Aging Foundation)